 Your first consultation will involve a comprehensive review with your plastic surgeon.
 During this time, it is important for you to address both your needs and concerns, so that they may best tailor the treatment to you.
 Your plastic surgeon will also explain what to expect during the procedure and will recommend the ideal area from which to harvest the fat.

-For example, if you intend to do a facial fat graft, Dr Ho will evaluate your face and bone structure to discuss the changes you desire, such as where to strategically inject the fat to accentuate parts of your face.
+For example, if you intend to do a facial fat graft, Dr Samuel Ho from Allure will evaluate your face and bone structure to discuss the changes you desire, such as where to strategically inject the fat to accentuate parts of your face.

 The fat grafting procedure can take from 1 to 5 hours, depending on which areas of your body the fat is being harvested and grafted.